The Chief Architect

 Committed to the True Church

 It used to be that when someone asked you, “Do you know of a good church?”, that you could help them by pointing them in the direction of many churches in your immediate community and feel confident that they would find their way into a good place where they could “worship the Father in spirit and truth” (John 4:23).
 Today, such a question can be difficult to answer and downright dangerous if you’re not careful with your advice.
-With such a lack of sound biblical teaching and spiritual discernment in so many churches, you have to be diligent and invest some time to know where in your community the Word is God is being faithfully taught.
+With such a lack of sound biblical teaching and spiritual discernment in so many churches, you have to be diligent and invest some time to know where in your community the Word of God is being faithfully taught.

 Core-Truth Ministries is committed to helping build the church on the full and accurate truth concerning the Lord Jesus Christ.
 Our mission field is the church.
 We choose not to be criticizers of the church but reformers of it by being Relentlessly Biblical™ in all we do as we minister to the church.
 We are working with church leaders who want to be faithful to the Bible and in opening up people’s understanding of the scriptures.
 Using biblical principles to transform the church one disciple at a time and fulfilling Christ’s great commission (Matthew 28:19-20).